opensoars/learning_elm/README.md

 ```

 ### Chars
-Chars use the single quote notation
+Chars use the single quote notation.
 ``` elm
 'z'
 ```